Chudolist-Mailing-Service/resume-bank/README.md

 Concept
 -------

+**Existing**:
-**Existing**: I have a mailing list among university classmates where I occasionally (once a week) send people resumes (as attached Word/pdf files), among other messages.
-The mailing list in newsletter style, powered by GNU Mailman.
+- I have a mailing list among university classmates where I occasionally (once a week) send people resumes (as attached Word/pdf files), among other messages.
+- The mailing list in newsletter style, powered  by GNU Mailman.

 **Target**: I want to keep a repository of these files and send out a listing of recent resumes to subscribers or redirect subscribers to a webpage with such listing.

+**Motivation**:
-**Motivation**: people send out some resumes of their friends/relatives or their own, but immediate interest/response is quite low - the idea is that having a listing of resumes 'in active search' (or passive, actually) may serve to more people finding jobs and better selection of staff for those who hire.
+- people send out some resumes of their friends/relatives, but immediate interest/response is quite low
+- having a listing of resumes 'in active search' (or passive, actually) may serve to more people finding jobs

 Design
 ------
-My understing that to this I need:
+Components needed :

 1. file storage (AWS S3 or NoSQL database)
 2. file placement procedure (ideally an additional mailing address <resume@mymailinglist.com>,